Business LoansBusiness Loan Requirements: 7 Things You Need to Qualify

 Check old tax returns.

-Previously filed tax returns for your business would be notated with your EIN.
+Previously filed tax returns for your business will be notated with your EIN.
 You should keep copies of tax returns and the accompanying records for two to three years, or longer depending on the details of your return.

 Contact the IRS.

-You could call the Business and Specialty Tax Line at 800-829-4933 Monday through Friday between 7 a.m. and 7 p.m. local time.
-You’d need to provide identifying information to help an IRS representative find your number.
+You can call the Business and Specialty Tax Line at 800-829-4933 Monday through Friday between 7 a.m. and 7 p.m. local time.
+You’ll need to provide identifying information to help an IRS representative find your number.
 To receive your EIN over the phone, you must be either a sole proprietor, a partner in a partnership, a corporate officer, a trustee of a trust or an executor of an estate.

 A business owner, or someone who is given authority to act on behalf of the business, can apply for an EIN online, by mail, phone or fax.
 Avoid any websites or private businesses promising to provide an EIN for a fee.

-Applying online is the simplest way to obtain an EIN — waiting for a number by mail could take weeks, which may not be practical if Tax Day is approaching.
+Applying online is the simplest way to obtain an EIN — waiting for a number by mail can take weeks, which may not be practical if Tax Day is approaching.
 The EIN application, Form SS-4, is available to anyone whose business or legal residence is in the U.S. Here are some of the form’s requirements:

 • The established name of your business.
 This could be your own name if you run a sole proprietorship.